-This Compensation Discussion and Analysis (the "CD&A") describes and analyzes the compensation program for: (a) the person who served as our principal executive officer during the fiscal year ended December 31, 2012; (b) the people who served as our principal financial officer during the fiscal year ended December 31, 2012; and, (c) our two other executive officers who were serving as executive officers on December 31, 2012.
-Collectively, these were our "Named Executive Officers" or "NEOs" for 2012:
+This Compensation Discussion and Analysis (the "CD&A") describes and analyzes the compensation program for: (a) the person who served as our Chief Executive Officer during the fiscal year ended December 31, 2010; (b) the people who served as our Chief Financial Officer during the fiscal year ended December 31, 2010; (c) our two other executive officers who were serving as executive officers on December 31, 2010; and, (d) one other individual that would have been one of our three most highly compensated executive officers (other than our Chief Executive Officer and our Chief Financial Officer) but was not serving as an executive officer as of December 31, 2010.
+Collectively, these were our "Named Executive Officers" or "NEOs" for 2010:

-- John K. Kibarian, Ph.D., our Chief Executive Officer and President; - Gregory C. Walker, Vice President, Finance, and Chief Financial Officer; - Michael Shahbazian, our former, interim Vice President (principal financial and accounting officer); - Cornelis (Cees) Hartgring, Ph.D., our Vice President, Client Services and Sales; and - Kimon W. Michaels, Ph.D., our Vice President, Products and Solutions.
+- John K. Kibarian, Ph.D., our Chief Executive Officer and President; - Keith A. Jones, our former Vice President, Finance and Chief Financial Officer; - Joy E. Leo, our former Executive Vice President, Chief Administration Officer and Acting Chief Financial Officer; - Cornelis (Cees) Hartgring, our Vice President, Client Services and Sales; - Kimon Michaels, Ph.D., our Vice President, Products and Solutions; and, - David A. Joseph, our former Chief Strategy Officer.